Eejain/academic-kickstart/content/slides/edutech_w9.md

 #### Dr. Yizhen (Eejain) Huang
 ###### Department Erziehungswissenschaft, University of Potsdam

 ---
 ###  One size doesn't fit all
 [The end of average](https://www.youtube.com/watch?v=4eBmyttcfU4)

 ---
 ###  Differentiated Instruction
-- Modify instruction in light of student difference (Tomlinson, 1999)
+- Modify instruction in light of student difference
 - Acknowledge the individual needs, preference, background of students

 ---